refinance loan

 How to think about refinancing

-Don’t refinance because rates dropped — refinance because the math on your specific situation works.
+Don’t refinance because rates dropped.
+Refinance because the math on your specific situation works.
 Calculate the break-even, project how long you’ll stay, and decide.

 How much does it cost to refinance?